react-dnd/react-dnd/README.md

 # React _DnD_

-Drag and Drop for React
+Drag and Drop for React.

 See the docs, tutorials and examples on the website: